NAMIBIA

 Cancer Association of Namibia (Erongo Centre)

-In partnership with the Cancer Association of Namibia, we are involved in establishing additional income generating streams for the organisation and supporting the development of a palliative care services in Swakopmund.
-The initiative includes:
+During 2025 we provided support to the Cancer Association of Namibia, helping them to establish additional income streams and supporting the development of a palliative care service in Swakopmund.
+This included:

 - Thrift Shop - Establishment of a thrift shop to generate income for the Centre’s activities, engage the community, and spread awareness about cancer.